09nwalkerm/straviz/README.md

 # Straviz

-Not a very functional, efficient or robust way of displaying strava data.
+Not a very functional, efficient or robust way of displaying Strava data.
 Simply a project to learn Grafana, SQL, and improve my OOP in Python.
 The set up below should get you started but hopefully it will be automated in a script one day.

 Disclaimer: This mini-app is in no way affiliated with Strava.